Kstadhammer/Mattin.Project/README.md

 # Mattin Project Management System

 A comprehensive project management system developed for Mattin-Lassei Group AB as part of the Data Storage (Datalagring) course at EC Utbildning.
+The system includes both a Console application and a Web interface.

 ## Course Information
 - **Course**: Data Storage (Datalagring)